Tipos de arroz: el ingrediente que decide el éxito de tu paella

 How to choose the right rice for your paella?

-● Do not change brands constantly
+● Don't constantly change brands

 A good paella is the result of a balance between three elements:

-1. The right variety of rice (Albufera, Bomba, Senia,…)
+1. The appropriate rice variety (Albufera, Bomba, Senia,…)

 2. A powerful and controlled fire – like the SIDONNIS gas burner